Miscellaneous Options in [General] Section

 Make Surge treat TCP connections as HTTP requests.
 Surge HTTP engine will process the requests, and all advanced features will be available, such as capturing, rewriting and scripting.

-By default, the DOH lookup uses the direct outbound.
+By default, the encrypted DNS lookup uses the direct outbound.
 Enabling the option makes the DOH follow the outbound mode settings and rules.

 use-local-host-item-for-proxy